lib42/helm-heqet/README.md

-# helm-heqet
+# Heqet Helm Plugin

-A helm3 plugin for templating heqet configuration into kubernetes resources.
-It can also be used to validate your configuration.
+A helm plugin for templating heqet configuration into kubernetes resources.
+It can also be used to e.g. validate your configuration or for CI/CD.
 This plugin is part of [Heqet](https://github.com/lib42/heqet).

 ## Installation